Inquiry

 Over the past decade, modification of monocytes/macrophages surfaces with natural or synthetic materials (cell receptors and respective ligands, downstream signaling pathways, external stimuli, and nanomaterials) has been exploited to enhance their efficiency of drug delivery and immune modulation.

-To use macrophages' inherent hypoxia-targeting ability and minimize the toxic effect of encapsulated anticancer drugs on the viability, Holden et al. designed a macrophage-nanoparticle hybrid vehicle for hypoxia-targeted drug delivery by hybridizing macrophages with nanoparticles through cell surface modification.
+To use macrophages' inherent hypoxia-targeting ability and minimize the toxic effect of encapsulated anticancer drugs on the viability, a group of scientists designed a macrophage-nanoparticle hybrid vehicle for hypoxia-targeted drug delivery by hybridizing macrophages with nanoparticles through cell surface modification.
 They immobilized nanoparticles on the cell surface which provide numerous new sites for anticancer drug loading, hence potentially minimizing the toxic effect of anticancer drugs on the viability and hypoxia-targeting ability of the macrophage vehicles.

 Surface-engineering is already being applied to many biomedical areas, such as bioimaging, cell therapy, tissue engineering, cell tracking and sensing, drug delivery, and immune modulation.
 With the rapid development of new biological tools, many endeavors have been made to develop surface engineering techniques to endow cells with new functions.
 Based on leading-edge facilities and profound knowledge, Creative Biolabs is dedicated to offering high-quality monocytes/macrophages engineering services to enhance drug delivery efficiency and modulate immunity, such as the antigen-capturing ability, recognition, and presentation of macrophages.